nessalc/food-groups/README.md

 ## Progress

-I've started a MongoDB/Node/Express back-end, but am still working on the schema.
-I've got User authentication set up and plan to use jwt for continuous authorization for CRUD.
+I've started a MongoDB/Node/Express back-end, and am working on the schema.
+I've got user authentication set up on the front and back end, and it implements (somewhat) configurable [JWT](https://jwt.io) for continuous authorization for CRUD.
 It seems to be more reliable than other methods I've seen for session timeout.
-As of right now, the schema (in `./models`) are very basic, and will require a good deal of overhaul, but my initial intention is just to get the basics down.
-Basically, I'm combining #2 and #3 from the [Agenda](#agenda) section before soliciting help for #4.
+As of right now, the schema (in `./models`) are very basic, and will require a good deal of overhaul, but my initial intention _is_ just to get the basics down.

+### Planned Future Tweaks:

+- [ ] Make sure I've purged the project of references to what it used to be
+- [ ] Use Redux for state management
+- [ ] Use Materialize for styling (friendlier to multiple layouts)